ShivaniH20/mean-app-deployment/README.md

 MongoDB: Official MongoDB image

-Nginx serves the frontend on port 80 and routes API requests to backend.
+Nginx serves the frontend on port 80 and routes API requests to the backend.

-CI/CD Pipeline (GitHub Actions)
+⚡ CI/CD Pipeline (GitHub Actions)

 Automatically builds Docker images on GitHub push